iapyeh/GGeditor/docs/User Guide.rst

 Custom Admonition
 -----------------

 The “custom” at lower-right of the admonitions panel is a special feature.
 It inserts a template of admonition.
 In the diagram below, the left side is the template and you should change its title to whatever you want.
-The GGeditor will convert it to native markup of reStructredText.
+The GGeditor will convert it to native markup of reStructuredText.

 \ |IMG5|\